Guide to Driving in France

 - There is no need to enter the country code of your telephone number.

-- ABOVE ALL, be careful with 'hp' that is shown, which is not the horsepower of the vehicle but the chevaux fiscaux, as calculated as above.
+- Be careful with 'fiscal power', which is not the horsepower of the vehicle but the puissance fiscal, not shown on a foreign registration document.

 The service is only available to those who have an address in France, to take receipt of delivery of the registration document.